2016 Sarah Köster

 2014 Christoph Schmidt

-Christoph Schmidt professor at the DPI and Principal Investigator in SFB755-project A03 was awarded a Starting Grant by the European Research Council (ERC).
-The SFB 755 congratulates Christoph Schmidt
+Christoph Schmidt professor at the DPI and Principal Investigator in SFB755-project A03 was awarded an Advanced Grant by the European Research Council (ERC).
+The SFB 755 congratulates Christoph Schmidt.

 2014 Stefan W. Hell receives the Kavli Prize for Nanoscience